-Per GDOT section 441, walks shall be constructed of Class 'B' concrete (2,200 psi), shall be 4" deep and 5 feet wide unless otherwise specified.
-Transverse contraction joints shall be formed with a tool designed for forming a groove $\frac{1}{3}$ the depth of the sidewalk, and on not more than 6'-0" centers.
-All edges shall be rounded with a 1- $\frac{1}{4}$ edger.
-Expansion joints shall be located on not more than 20'-0" centers and at all intersections.
+Per GDOT section 441, walks shall be constructed of Class 'A' concrete (3,000 psi), shall be 4-inch deep and 5' foot wide unless otherwise specified.
+Transverse contraction joints shall be formed with a tool designed for forming a groove $\frac{1}{3}$ the depth of the sidewalk, and on not more than 10' foot centers.
+All edges shall be rounded with a 1/4 edger.
+Expansion joints shall be located on not more than 60' foot center each side of all driveways and at abutting concrete structures.

-5.04 Walks Crossing Driveways
+5.04 Sidewalk Crossing Driveways

-Walks crossing driveways shall be constructed of Class 'A' concrete (3,000 psi), shall be 8" deep and 5 feet wide unless otherwise specified.
-Transverse contraction joints shall be formed with a tool designed for forming a groove $\frac{1}{3}$ the depth of the sidewalk, and on not more than 6'-0" centers.
-All edges shall be rounded with a 1-1/4 edger.
-Expansion joints shall be located on not more than 20'-0" centers and at all intersections.
+Sidewalks crossing driveways shall be constructed of Class 'A' concrete (3,000 psi), shall be 6-inch deep for residential and 8-inch for commercial and 5 foot wide unless otherwise specified.
+Transverse contraction joints shall be formed with a tool designed for forming a groove /3 the depth of the sidewalk, and on not more than 10 foot centers.
+All edges shall be rounded with a 1/4 edger.
+Expansion joints shall be located every 60 foot, abutting concrete structures and at each side of driveway connections.
 Valley gutters shall be installed according to Georgia Department of Transportation details.